nbetm/python-pulpadm/README.md

 `pulp-admin` that comes with Pulp.

-Pulp is a platform for managing repositories of content, such as software packages, and pushing that content out to large numbers of consumers.
+Pulp is a platform for managing repositories of content, such as software packages, and pushing that content out to a large number of consumers.
 For more information, check out the project [website][pulp-home].

 *Notice: this application does not implement (I'm not trying to reinvent the